-Ammonia slip - Both EPA and ARB indicated that future SCR systems should limit ammonia slip to below 10 ppm on average over the appropriate test cycles for the regulatory defined useful life of the emission system.
+1. Ammonia slip - Both EPA and ARB indicated that future SCR systems should limit ammonia slip to below 10 ppm on average over the appropriate test cycles for the regulatory defined useful life of the emission system.
 This is consistent with the Euro VI heavy-duty requirements.
 MECA supports this position and believes that both original equipment and retrofit SCR systems are technically capable of complying with this limit on ammonia slip.
 There are already examples of both OEM and retrofit SCR systems that are achieving ammonia slip emissions below this average 10 ppm limit.

-2. N_2O emissions - During the workshop a commenter raised the issue of N_2O emissions from SCR systems.
+2. N2O emissions - During the July 2010 workshop a commenter raised the issue of N2O emissions from SCR systems.
 This issue has been included in the development efforts with respect to both SCR catalyst formulations and ammonia slip catalysts.
 SCR catalyst formulations and ammonia slip catalyst formulations have been developed recently with improved selectivity for producing the desired product of N2 and reduced selectivity in producing N2O compared to earlier catalyst compositions.
 An example of reduced N2O emissions from SCR catalysts that employ an ammonia slip catalyst was presented at the September 2007 SAE Heavy-duty Diesel Symposium held in Gothenburg, Sweden (see presentation by G. Smedler of Johnson Matthey).
 Efforts similar to the results presented by Smedler et al. have continued at the major manufacturers of SCR catalysts and ammonia slip catalysts in advance of the commercial launch of DPF+SCR systems for both light-duty and heavy-duty vehicle applications in the U.S. It should be noted that, in addition to the selectivity of SCR and ammonia slip catalysts to produce the desired N2 reaction product rather than N2O, other SCR system variables such as the urea injection strategy and the volume of SCR catalyst also have impacts on the level of N2O emissions that are emitted from SCR systems.

-MECA believes that EPA should consider appropriate N_2O caps for heavy-duty vehicles as part of its pending proposal on greenhouse emissions from this sector.
-EPA and ARB have already dealt with N_2O emissions from light-duty vehicles in the final national light-duty greenhouse gas emission regulation.
-In the light-duty sector EPA has set a cap on N_2O emissions over the FTP cycle but allowed OEMs the flexibility to include measured N_2O emissions in an overall CO2-equivalent emission calculation (i.e., one can essentially trade-off higher N_2O emissions vs. CO2 emissions).
-A similar regulatory strategy for heavy-duty vehicles would be appropriate.
+MECA supports EPA's proposal for $N_2O$ caps for heavy-duty vehicles as part of its soon to be finalized requirements for controlling greenhouse emissions from this sector.
+In their heavy-duty greenhouse gas proposal EPA has set a cap on $N_2O$ emissions over the certification test cycle but allowed OEMs the flexibility to include measured $N_2O$ emissions in an overall $CO_2$ -equivalent emission calculation (i.e., one can essentially trade-off higher $N_2O$ emissions vs. $CO_2$ emissions).
+MECA supports this flexible approach for limiting $N_2O$ emissions from heavy-duty vehicles.